sjohner/azurebootcamp.ch/content/_index.md

 {{< figure src="banner.png" alt="Azure Bootcamp Banner" default="true" >}}

 {{< alert "circle-info" >}}
-Thank you for attending Azure Bootcamp Switzerland 2025!
-We had a lot of fun and can look back on a successful conference with over 220 participants and speakers! 😃 A big shout-out and a heartfelt thank you goes to our amazing sponsors and speakers!

-Slide decks of Azure Bootcamp Switzerland 2024 sessions can be found [on the Speaker Deck of the Azure Zürich User Group](https://speakerdeck.com/azurezurich).
-We will publish some impressions of the conference as soon as the photos are ready.

 **The next Azure Bootcamp is scheduled for 21.
 May 2026**.

+**Would you like to be a speaker at Azure Bootcamp Switzerland 2025?
+Call for papers is open NOW!**
+Whether it's a deep dive session on a specific service or notes from the field on the use of Azure in your company, we would be very happy to receive your contribution to the Azure Bootcamp 2025!
+Please submit your session on the [Azure Bootcamp Sessionize page](https://sessionize.com/azure-bootcamp-switzerland-2026).
+If you have any questions around the conference, feel free to [contact us](mailto://info@azurebootcamp.ch).

 Follow [Azure Bootcamp Switzerland on LinkedIn](https://www.linkedin.com/company/83123788/admin/feed/posts/) to stay up to date about coming Azure Bootcamp events.
 {{< /alert >}}

 ## Why Azure Bootcamp?